telerik/kendo-ui-core/docs/web/grid/how-to/pdf-export/all-pages.md

 ## See Also

-Other articles on Kendo UI Grid export in PDF:
+Other articles on Kendo UI Grid and how-to examples related to its export in PDF:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Customize Page Layout]({% slug howto_customize_page_layout_pdf_grid %})